MStuart90/Homework1/README.md

 Line 54 alt= “Arrow pointing down to a money symbol indicating lead-generating results in money.”
 Line 64 alt= “light bulb with sound waves indicating ideas getting advertised.”
 Line 68 alt= “ Money symbol  with moving gears saving money.”

+Additionally, the navbar buttons were not previously addressed.
+To fix and make the nav buttons functional.
+We use href="#" for test links.
+In a real website, this would be URLs.
+So to proceed I removed the # from in front f the URLs to make them functional links.